 Get Informational Interviews

 Remember, you are only going to talk to people, who want to talk to you about themselves and their work.
-They are going to love having this opportunity to chat with you.
-And they usually give you longer than 15 minutes, because it’s an enjoyable experience for them.
+That’s because most people who love their jobs want to talk about their work.
+If you call and get someone who doesn’t want to talk to you, chances are they don’t really like their job.
+And you don’t really need to talk to them.
+So those who love their work are going to love having this opportunity to chat with you.
+And they usually give you longer than 15 minutes, because it’s such an enjoyable experience for them.

 Most people are scared to make that first call.
 All kinds of excuses will go through your mind, including “Why would anyone want to talk to me?”